 Add a new user by typing in a User Name, and New Password and retype the same password in the Confirm New Password.
 Choose the level of privilege (Admin or User) from the Access Right drop-down menu.
-To add a user account using the CLI commands use create account and config account.

 Figure 7-4.
 Modify User Accounts